A report on the scientific literature

 William J. Owens DC, DAAMLP

-This study along with many others concludes that a drug-free approach of chiropractic care is one of the best solutions to acute neck pain and returning to a normal life.
-To find a qualified doctor of chiropractic near you go to the US Chiropractic Directory at www.USChiroDirectory.com and search your state.
+These studies along with many others conclude that a drug-free approach of chiropractic care is one of the best solutions for patients with post surgical low back pain.
+To find a qualified doctor of chiropractic near you go to the US Chiropractic Directory at www.USChiroDirectory.coman search your state.